sakarayajitesh/Starbucks-Capstone-Project/report.md

 *  The chart shows between popular offer types.
 ![popular_offers](images/popular_offers.PNG)

-_(In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
-The visualization should adequately support the data being used.
-Discuss why this visualization was chosen and how it is relevant.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant characteristic or feature about the dataset or input data?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?)_

 ### Algorithms and Techniques
 As we are predicting that a person will/not respond to a given offer, this will be binary classification problem.So I am using here are a Binary Classifier and a Neural Network as Neural Network can be used for almost any task.